 8. Records held elsewhere

 There are extracts from the court’s records within the Lansdowne Manuscripts held at the British Library covering the reigns of Henry VIII to Charles I (British Library reference: Lansdowne MS 639).

 Also at the British Library, within the Harley manuscripts, are extracts of Star Chamber records from the reigns of Edward VI to James I (British Library reference: Harleian MS 2143 or Harley MS 2143).

 For a general introduction to the court and its records, see Daniel F Gosling, ‘The records of the Court of Star Chamber at The National Archives and elsewhere’ in Star Chamber Matters, ed by K J Kesselring and Natalie Mears (London: University of London Press, 2021), 19-40.
 This is supplemented by The Court of Star Chamber and its records to the reign of Elizabeth I by J A Guy (Public Record Office Handbook No 21, HMSO, 1984), and T G Barnes, ‘The Archives and Archival Problems of the Elizabethan and Early Stuart Star Chamber’, Journal of the Society of Archivists, ii (1963), 345-360.

 Other relevant publications include:

-I S Leadam (ed), Select Cases … in Star Chamber (Selden Society, 1903)
+I S Leadam (ed), Select Cases before the King’s Council in the Star Chamber, commonly called the Court of Star Chamber (Selden Society, 1903)

 G R Elton, Star Chamber Stories (Methuen, 1958)

-J.A.
-Guy The Cardinal’s Court: the impact of Thomas Wolsey in Star Chamber (Harvester, 1977)
+J A Guy, The Cardinal’s Court: the impact of Thomas Wolsey in Star Chamber (Harvester, 1977)